Skip to content

 Ernest Hemingway portrait, March 1928

-Today in Meudon we had a delicious lunch on linen tablecloths at Le Relais des Gardes restaurant on Avenue General Gallieni.
-From the flavorful rolls and wonderful red wine to the smoked salmon, lamb, and white fish, we relished the food and enjoyed the setting where my grandparents had perhaps enjoyed a meal.
+Today in Meudon I had a delicious lunch on linen tablecloths at Le Relais des Gardes restaurant on Avenue General Gallieni.
+From the flavorful rolls and wonderful red wine to the smoked salmon, lamb, and white fish, I relished the food and enjoyed the setting where my grandparents had perhaps enjoyed a meal.

 3 Comments